craig-m/ansible-anywhere/README.md

 The tool [packer](https://packer.io/) is how boxes are made 🏭

-You can build the same box and run it locally on VirtualBox, then ship it to the cloud (Azure, AWS EC2, Google) - if you have the need.
+You can build a box and run it locally, then then build another box (with the same base config) for a cloud hosting provider (Azure, AWS EC2, Google) - if you have the need.

 ##### Vagrant plugins